7 Important Facts: Can You Own a Gun with a Medical Marijuana Card in Nevada?

 • higher purchase limits

-You can learn more about these advantages on our page explaining the benefits of a Nevada medical marijuana card
+You can learn more about these advantages here:

-If your goal is simply to become a registered Nevada medical marijuana patient and access the benefits of the state program, the first step is a physician evaluation with a licensed medical marijuana doctor.
+If your goal is to become a registered Nevada medical marijuana patient and access the benefits of the state program, the first step is scheduling a physician evaluation.

 Our team helps qualified patients complete the process quickly and legally so they can participate in Nevada’s medical cannabis program with proper documentation.